 "This is not a test, this is ROCK AND ROLL!"A film released in 1987 set in The Vietnam War, Very Loosely Based on a True Story of Air Force DJ Adrian Cronauer (Robin Williams) assigned to host radio programs for the Army.He's brash, off-color and sexually offensive — and the troops can't get enough of him!
 He meddles in the affairs of the Army, annoys his superiors to no end, and makes friends with a young Vietnamese boy and his sister while teaching their English class.Robin Williams got nominated for an Oscar (and won a Golden Globe) for Best Actor for this film.

 - Acronym and Abbreviation OverloadAdrian Cronauer: Excuse me, sir.
 Seeing as how the V.P. is such a V.I.P., shouldn't we keep the P.C. on the Q.T.?
 'Cause if it leaks to the V.C. he could end up M.I.A., and then we'd all be put out in K.P.Translation

-Bittersweet Ending: Cronauer is kicked out of Vietnam for his unwitting friendship with a VC.
+- Bittersweet Ending: Cronauer is kicked out of the Air Force for his unwitting friendship with a Viet Cong guerrilla.
 Despite his obvious shock and sadness, he does have a few more hours with his beloved English class playing softball with what look like mangoes and bamboo, and gets to say goodbye to Trinh.

 Cronauer: (of the blood on his shirt) Where do you think THIS came from, shaving?!
 It's the truth, I'd like to report the truth; it'd be a nice change of pace!